kamailio/kamailio-wiki/docs/devel/irc-meetings/2016a-minutes.md

 **miconda:** ycaner is involved in it
 **ycaner:** hello
 **linuxmaniac:** return code?? should be http 4XX doesn't it?
-**miconda: to summarize:** the complain is that some rpc comands don’t return data
+**miconda: to summarize:** the complain is that some rpc commands don’t return data
 **miconda:** specially the reload ones
 **ycaner:** http return code and rpc return code is different in my